 We all want our homes to smell welcoming, but it’s not always easy to maintain that clean scent between pets, lingering food smells, kids and well … just living.
+The smell of fresh bread is said to be attractive to potential house buyers, but this DIY febreze is much cheaper and easier.

 I love Febreze, but it’s not very cheap.
 It can take a solid bite out of your budget if you use it regularly.
 In my quest to lower costs without sacrificing quality, I went to my favorite source of inspiration: Pinterest.
 I found a great recipe for homemade Febreze from Life Family Love.